 The Morning the Lake Disappeared: Three Days on Lake Como

-I'd woken up in a room above a trattoria in Varenna — a narrow building painted the color of a fading peach, with shutters that stuck and a balcony barely wide enough for one person standing sideways.
-The night before, the view had been the full operatic spread: mountains, water, the distant lights of Bellagio twinkling across the fork where Lake Como's three branches meet.
+Picture a room above a trattoria in Varenna — a narrow building painted the color of a fading peach, with shutters that stick and a balcony barely wide enough for one person standing sideways.
+The night before, the view is the full operatic spread: mountains, water, the distant lights of Bellagio twinkling across the fork where Lake Como's three branches meet.

-Now: white.
-A wall of fog so thick it swallowed the lake, the mountains, and the church bell tower 50 meters away.
-I could hear water lapping against stone somewhere below, but I couldn't see it.
+Then: white.
+A wall of fog so thick it swallows the lake, the mountains, and the church bell tower 50 meters away.
+You can hear water lapping against stone somewhere below, but you can't see it.

 Day One: Varenna and the Art of Arriving Slowly